2026 EditionUltimate Toolkit

 Template 6: KPI Reporting (Measure → Learn → Improve)

 These documents aren’t only for writing—your system should also include tracking.
 KPI reporting shows you what to optimize next.
 Without reporting, you’ll waste time updating pages that don’t need it, and ignore pages that have huge upside.
+Use our SEO KPI dashboard for visualization.

 Weekly KPIs (lightweight)